ADLdev-SA/ise102/README.md

 If you download code from GIT and use Visual Studio Community 2022 and encounter error MSB3821 (https://learn.microsoft.com/en-us/visualstudio/msbuild/errors/msb3821?view=vs-2022), fix the issue as follows:

 1. Goto menu Tools > Options > Environment > Security.
 In the Trust Policies, uncheck *Require a trust decision when opening content from the web* then click Ok.
 2. Close the Project, then use File Explorer to find the Project Source Code file.
-Right-click on the *.resx* files (Form1.rexs, Form2.resx, ..., files to render the design for the Form in VS2022), select Properties.
+Right-click on the *.resx* files (Form1.rexs, Form2.resx, ..., XML-based resource file used to store resources for .NET applications), select Properties.
 Click check *Unblock* then click Apply.